-Although photosynthesis is most commonly associated with plants and algae, much of our understanding about how photosynthetic organisms harvest sunlight and convert it to more useful forms can be attributed to research involving photosynthetic bacteria.
+Most persons are introduced to photosynthesis in relation to plants and algae.
+However, much of our understanding about how photosynthetic organisms harvest sunlight and convert it to more useful forms developed from research involving photosynthetic bacteria.
 Research has shown that the process of photosynthesis in purple non-sulphur bacteria (Rhodospirillaceae) is similar to photosynthesis in green plants but is less complicated and better understood.

-Photosynthesis in bacteria takes place in plasma membranes unlike photosynthesis in plants which takes place in chloroplasts.
 Cyanobacteria contain chlorophyll while other forms of bacteria contain bacteriochlorophyll.
+Although bacteriochlorophyll resembles chlorophyll, it absorbs light of a longer wavelength than chlorophyll.
 Bacteriochlorophyll a is the most common form of bacteriochlorophyll but other forms include b, c, d, e, f and g.
-Although bacteriochlorophyll resembles chlorophyll in cyanobacteria and plants, it absorbs light with wavelengths between 800-925nm.
-Chlorophyll absorbs light with wavelengths between 450-650nm.

 Bacteria that contain bacteriochlorophyll do not use water as an electron donor and therefore do not produce oxygen.
 This is known as anoxygenic photosynthesis.
 Cyanobacteria perform photosynthesis using water as an electron donor in a similar manner to plants.
 This results in the production of oxygen and is known as oxygenic photosynthesis.